 - Loosely screw on the lid and leave it at room temperature (around 22 C, 72 F) for 12-24 hours.

-- Once it has thickened and tastes sour, store in the fridge until use.
+- Once it has thickened and tastes sour, store it in the fridge and finish it within 3 weeks.

 - You can find mesophilic dairy cultures in most grocery stores (eg. buttermilk).
 See the section above for more detailed information.